batleforc/weebo-si/0.docs/0.projects/rs-wirechrome.md

 - One Packaged (?) chrome instance that with a wireguard can work has if it was directly in the target network
 - Full User Namespace in order for it to not need Admin Right.
-- Launched with TAURI !
+- Launched with Tauri !
 - Should work either with an SSO Workflow or directly by injecting the wg0.conf

 ## Clue